AstopiaDev/localization/README.md

 *'§eClick to open the §3Astrona Leveling §emenu'* part.

 # More Contribution Rules
-Do not translate text inside of %% or $$ for example %money% or $prefix$, do not translate that!
+- Do not translate text inside of %% or $$ for example %money% or $prefix$, do not translate that!
+- Leave the color codes alone example where it says §c leave those alone